GregOnNet/talk-angular-template-driven-forms/README.md

 ## Why do we "dislike" template-driven forms?

-When we go back in history, when Angular 2 was released.
-We only had template-driven forms.
+When we go back in history, before Angular was released in 2016.
+We only had template-driven forms in AngularJS.

 ...
 And they were fun.
 We had to-way data-binding to keep form values and our model in sync.
 We got built-in validations that worked across multiple browsers. ...
 Well, except Internet Explorer, if I remember correctly. 🤗